AguaClara/ram_pump/Fall 2018/Manual.md

 The unit consists of an 1/4 inch threaded metal rod and two metal standoffs that thread onto the rod.
 Generally, this piece does not have to be replaced unless lost.
 The rod does not experience excessive wear.

-[**What is the thread measurement for the rod?
-Is there somewhere to get a new one?**]

-**tbh I don't know**

 **Brass Connector**
 The team ordered a new, brass connector to connect the two check valves because the PVC connector threads were getting worn by the metal threads of the check valves.
 The team ordered a 4" long piece but there are other lengths available on McMaster-Carr as well. https://www.mcmaster.com/4568k226

-**This might read better in a table**

 ## Running the Pump
 When running the pump with a spring that has a k value within the calculated range, the team found that it needed enough water for full flow in the pipe for the whole system to work.
 This makes sense because the calculations on the pump were done assuming a constant full flow.
-Making sure there is constant full flow is something to be aware of and make sure of when running the pump. **This sentence is confusingly worded** Once there was full flow, it would take a few seconds for the plate to close and start pumping.
+It is important to make sure there is enough water for constant full flow.

+When running the pump, the team observed that it would take a few seconds for the plate to close and start pumping.
 It would pump for a few cycles and then stop.
 A few seconds later it would do this again.
 The team observed that right before the ram pump would start pumping, there was a gurgling sound coming from the bucket on top of the drive pipe and that the water that exited the pipe after the first cycle seemed to have a higher flowrate than the water exiting when it wasn't pumping.
-This led the team to the theory that as the pump is running, it is pumping air bubbles into the drive pipe, decreasing the amount of water.
-Eventually, the amount of water is decreased to the point of not having enough to force the plate back down, which is why it stops pumping.
-Then, as the water is flowing but the pump is not moving, the air gets forced out by incoming water and the force from the water becomes strong enough to push down the plate again and start the pump.
-However, after further observation the team learned that what was actually happening was that the sump pump that pumps water up to the overhead bucket was pumping in bursts instead of continuously.
+After further observation the team learned that what was happening was that the sump pump that pumps water up to the overhead bucket was pumping in bursts instead of continuously.
 This was causing there to be a rush of water when these bursts would occur and much less flow at all other times.
 These bursts were what was initiating the ram pump to start pumping.
 This was fixed by adding more water to the system so that the sump pump was never running dry and would be continuously pumping water up to the over head bucket. **This is extremely important.
 There should always be enough water for the sump pump to pump water continuously.
 If there isn't, there will be bursts of water and at all other times there will not be full flow in the drive pipe.**

-**Consider making this into multiple paragraphs, it was a bit hard to follow**

 The team also found that sometimes the plate would be stuck in the closed position and manually jarring the rod would loosen it up and allow it to run.
 This is an issue to look into because in a plant there won't be access to the rod nor will there be someone to wiggle it every time it gets stuck.
 Additionally, any particles in the water could lead to the rod getting stuck so a method of cleaning these particles out of the ram pump would be necessary.